Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Experiments

 where $f$ is a predictive function learned from the observed data, $X_s$ are observed covariates, and $R_s$ are exogenous residuals.
 The local setting restricts confounding to site-level variables, while the spatial setting also allows neighborhood covariates to act as confounders.

 \textbf{Semi-synthetic data generation.} To construct $\hat Y_s$, we proceed in four steps: (1) fit $f$ using ensembles of machine learning models to predict observed outcomes $Y_s$, (2) compute residuals $\hat R_s = Y_s - f(\cdot)$ and estimate their spatial distribution $P_R$, (3) replace endogenous residuals with exogenous noise $R_s \sim P_R$, and (4) generate counterfactuals by varying local and neighbor treatments while holding confounders and residuals fixed.
-To simulate hidden confounding, we identify influential covariates by measuring the change in predictive performance when each is removed, then mask the most important ones at training and evaluation time.
+To simulate hidden confounding, we identify influential covariates by measuring the change in predictive performance when each is removed, then mask the most important ones at training and testing.

 \textbf{Raw datasets.} From the full \texttt{SpaCE} suite, we focus in the main text on two collections: \begin{itemize}[leftmargin=16pt, itemindent=-8pt,itemsep=0pt] \item[] \emph{Air Pollution and Mortality:} County-level data for the mainland US in 2010, including elderly mortality (CDC), fine particulate matter ($\text{PM}_{2.5}$) exposure \citep{di2019ensemble}, behavioral risk factors (BRFSS) \citep{brfss}, and Census demographics \citep{uscensus2010}.
-We study the effect of $\text{PM}_{2.5}$ exposure on mortality ($\text{PM}_{2.5} \to m$), with confounders such as \emph{summer humidity} ($q_{\text{summer}}$) and \emph{population density} ($\rho_{\text{pop}}$) masked. \item[] \emph{$\text{PM}_{2.5}$ Components:} High-resolution ($1 \times 1$ km) gridded data on total $\text{PM}_{2.5}$ \citep{di2019ensemble} and its chemical composition \citep{amini2022hyperlocal}, using annual averages for 2000.
-We focus on the effect of sulfate on overall $\text{PM}_{2.5}$ ($\text{SO}_4 \to \text{PM}_{2.5}$), with key latent drivers such as \emph{ammonium} ($NH_4$) and \emph{organic carbon} (OC) masked. \end{itemize} These two datasets provide complementary perspectives: the first captures socioeconomic and demographic confounding, while the second reflects atmospheric chemistry.
-Additional datasets and hidden-confounder variants are described in Appendix \ref{sec:appendix_results}.
+We study the effect of $\text{PM}_{2.5}$ exposure (treatment) on mortality ($\text{PM}_{2.5} \to m$), with different masked confounders. \item[] \emph{$\text{PM}_{2.5}$ Components:} High-resolution ($1 \times 1$ km) gridded data on total $\text{PM}_{2.5}$ \citep{di2019ensemble} and its chemical composition \citep{amini2022hyperlocal}, using annual averages for 2000.
+We focus on the effect of sulfate on overall $\text{PM}_{2.5}$ ($\text{SO}_4 \to \text{PM}_{2.5}$), with key latent drivers such as \emph{ammonium} ($NH_4$) and \emph{organic carbon} (OC) masked. \end{itemize} The datasets are complementary: the first captures socioeconomic and demographic confounding, while the second reflects atmospheric chemistry.
+Additional datasets and hidden-confounder variants are described in Appendix~\ref{sec:appendix_results}.